What is Independent consultant agreement?

 A consulting contract should offer a detailed description of the duties you will perform and the deliverables you promise the client.
 The agreement may also explain how much work you will perform at the client’s office and how often you will work remotely.

-See also How do I log into my 1688 account?
+See also How do I create a commercial invoice?

 What is a consulting agreement?